-This practice ensures businesses release an iron-clad version with minimal security or data leak concerns that are less likely to be attacked.
+This practice ensures businesses release an ironclad version with minimal security or data leak concerns that is less likely to be attacked.

 The dark web is a significant marketplace where bad actors use cryptocurrency to buy and sell stolen data.
-This illegal data marketplace is the primary motivation behind attacks purported toward web data-driven web applications that hold invaluable information about businesses and their users.
+This illegal data marketplace is the primary motivation behind attacks purportedly targeting web-based data-driven applications that hold invaluable information about businesses and their users.

 Another top motive that drives attackers to steal web application data is its value to a business’s competitors.
 Subjecting your web application to a comprehensive penetration test is crucial to managing and curbing data leak risks that could affect the company and its reputation.
 Doing so reduces the application’s attack surface and safeguards its valuable data.

-Additionally, the enhanced safety provided by periodical pen tests upholds the company’s reputation as one that values the security of its user data.
+Additionally, the enhanced safety provided by periodic pen tests upholds the company’s reputation as one that values the security of its users data.

 Now that we understand the undeniable benefits of web application penetration testing, let us study the various steps a tester typically follows to implement one successfully.